stashed/stash/docs/guides/backup.md

 Here,

- - `spec.selector` is used to select workloads upon which this `Restic` configuration will be applied. `Restic` always selects workloads in the same Kubernetes namespace.
-In this tutorial, labels of `busybox` Deployment match this `Restic`'s selectors.
-If multiple `Restic` objects are matched to a given workload, Stash operator will error out and avoid adding sidecar container.
+ - `spec.selector` is used to select workloads upon which this `Backup` configuration will be applied. `Backup` always selects workloads in the same Kubernetes namespace.
+In this tutorial, labels of `busybox` Deployment match this `Backup`'s selectors.
+If multiple `Backup` objects are matched to a given workload, Stash operator will error out and avoid adding sidecar container.
  - `spec.retentionPolicies` defines an array of retention policies, which can be used in `fileGroups` using `retentionPolicyName`.
  - `spec.fileGroups` indicates an array of local paths that will be backed up using restic.
 For each path, users can also specify the retention policy for old snapshots using `retentionPolicyName`, which must be defined in `spec.retentionPolicies`.
 Here, we are backing up the `/source/data` folder and only keeping the last 5 snapshots.
  - `spec.backend.local` indicates that restic will store the snapshots in a local path `/safe/data`.
 For the purpose of this tutorial, we are using an `hostPath` to store the snapshots.
 But any Kubernetes volume that can be mounted locally can be used as a backend (example, NFS, Ceph, etc).
 Stash can also store snapshots in cloud storage solutions like S3, GCS, Azure, etc. To use a remote backend, you need to configure the storage secret to include your cloud provider credentials and set one of `spec.backend.(s3|gcs|azure|swift|b2)`.
 Please visit [here](/docs/guides/backends.md) for more detailed examples.

-  - `spec.backend.storageSecretName` points to the Kubernetes secret created earlier in this tutorial. `Restic` always points to secrets in its own namespace.
+  - `spec.backend.storageSecretName` points to the Kubernetes secret created earlier in this tutorial. `Backup` always points to secrets in its own namespace.
 This secret is used to pass restic repository password and other cloud provider secrets to `restic` binary.
   - `spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates that file groups will be backed up every 1 minute.
   - `spec.volumeMounts` refers to volumes to be mounted in `stash` sidecar to get access to fileGroup path `/source/data`.

-Stash operator watches for `Restic` objects using Kubernetes api.
-Stash operator will notice that the `busybox` Deployment matches the selector for `stash-demo` Restic object.
+Stash operator watches for `Backup` objects using Kubernetes api.
+Stash operator will notice that the `busybox` Deployment matches the selector for `stash-demo` Backup object.
 So, it will add a sidecar container named `stash` to `busybox` Deployment and restart the running `busybox` pods.
-Since a local backend is used in `stash-demo` Restic, sidecar container will mount the corresponding persistent volume.
+Since a local backend is used in `stash-demo` Backup, sidecar container will mount the corresponding persistent volume.

 ```console
 $ kubectl get pods -l app=stash-demo